-A new data privacy law was passed in California last year.
+A new data privacy law was passed, last year, in California.

-According to the new law, consumers have the right to know what information companies are gathering about themselves.
-They can also demand to know why the information is being collected, and who else is privy.
+According to the new law, consumers have the right to know what information companies are gathering about them.

 Consumers can order companies to erase information, and forbid them to sell or share data.

-The matter of sharing information online, is an issue that is also relevant to families, and the safety and privacy of children online.
+Online information sharing is an issue relevant to families, and the safety and privacy of children.

-It is important to understand laws relating to children’s internet safety and privacy in an age of online sharing and corporations gathering information.
+It’s important to understand laws relating to children’s net safety.
+This is because we’re living in an age of online sharing and corporate information gathering.

 What is the Children’s Online Privacy Protection Rule?